Click here to check out the key highlights of Union Budget 2025!

 Things to keep in mind when investing in an NFO?

-AMCs spend a lot of money on advertising and marketing campaigns for their NFOs.
+Check the expense ratio : The expense ratio is the annual fee that the fund charges to manage your investment.
+It’s important to check if the expense ratio is reasonable or if it’s higher than what the Securities and Exchange Board of India (SEBI) allows.
+A higher expense ratio means you’ll be paying more in management fees, which could reduce your overall returns.
+Where AMCs spend a lot of money on advertising and marketing campaigns for their NFOs.
 It may result in a higher expense ratio which is the cost of managing the fund compared to the existing mutual fund schemes.
-Moreover, Investing in a mutual fund scheme with a higher expense ratio would reduce your take-home return over time.
+Moreover, investing in a mutual fund scheme with a higher expense ratio would reduce return over initially.

-AMCs pool funds from subscribers to buy stocks, bonds, or other securities in line with the fund’s investment mandate through their NFOs.
+No track record : AMCs pool funds from subscribers to buy stocks, bonds, or other securities in line with the fund’s investment mandate through their NFOs.
 It means the AMC constructs the portfolio after the NFO period, and you don’t have a track record of measuring the performance of the new mutual fund scheme launched through the NFO.

 Experts recommend investing in equity funds only after studying their performance over a few market cycles against peers and the benchmark.
 It is better to settle for an existing mutual fund with the same investment mandate and a track record of performance over some time rather than risk your money in a new mutual fund scheme.

-Many people believe NFOs are a bargain investment as they are launched at a NAV or price of Rs 10.
-However, the returns delivered by an existing mutual fund and the new scheme launched through NFO would depend on the performance of stocks in their portfolio over time.
+NFO is not cheap at Rs 10 : Many people believe NFOs are a bargain investment as they are launched at a NAV or price of Rs 10.
+However, the returns delivered by an existing mutual fund and the new scheme launched through NFO would depend on the performance of stocks in their holdings over time.

 The NFO is not cheap because it was launched for Rs 10.
 The AMC has yet to build the portfolio of the new mutual scheme, and you don’t have a track record of measuring the fund’s performance.
-It helps to opt for an existing mutual fund scheme that has done well against the benchmark and peers and has a lower expense ratio as it is already a proven performer over time.
+It helps to optimise for an existing mutual fund scheme that has done well against the benchmark and peers and has a lower expense ratio as it is already a proven performer over time.

 Check the Scheme Information Document (SID)